 The use of a high-end tape that mimics the elasticity of human muscles.
 K-Tape is used in muscle, ligament, corrective, and lymphatic applications.
 In some cases, K-taping is used to extend Acupuncture & Tuina treatments providing pain reduction, improved blood circulation, decrease inflammation, postural correction, and improved joint stability.
 The application of K-tape is also possible as a stand-alone treatment.

-For certain conditions, acupuncture points may be warmed by burning the Mugwort herb above the area of treatment or on the end of an inserted needle.
+For certain conditions, acupuncture points may be warmed by burning the Mugwort herb (Artemisia vulgaris) above the area of treatment or on the end of an inserted needle bring the warmth deeper into the body via the needles.
 Moxibustion is a form of heat application in the treatment of pain due to injury or arthritis.
 It also helps with digestive problems to alleviate cold patterns.

 Gua Sha involves rubbing the skin with a special tool and has been used traditionally for centuries to boost circulation.
-It increases blood flow, breaks up scar tissue, helps chronic pain and generally improves the health of the entire body.
+It acts on the fascia and interstitial spaces activating immune response on acute diseases.
+Gua Sha increases blood flow, breaks up scar tissue, helps chronic pain and generally improves the health of the entire body.

 Herbal formulas (Alberta only) & supplemental products